tire2e/notebook-image-builder/README.md

     - To build the image and also push it to your E2E Container Registry simultaneously,
         ```bash
-        ./generate_image.sh -b BASE_IMAGE[:TAG] -i NEW_IMAGE_NAME -t IMAGE_TAG -P -r e2e_cr -u USERNAME
+        ./generate_image.sh -b BASE_IMAGE[:TAG] -i NEW_IMAGE_NAME -t IMAGE_TAG -P -u USERNAME
         ```
-        Here, USERNAME is your username to the E2E Container Registry. ``-u`` flag can be omitted if you are already logged in to the E2E Container Registry
+        Here, USERNAME is your username to the E2E Container Registry. ``-u`` flag can be omitted if you are already logged in to the E2E Container Registry.
+Ensure you include your registry namespace in the image repository name (i.e., NEW_IMAGE_NAME) to enable image push.

     - To see the list of available flags with their usage,
         ```bash